api-platform/admin/CONTRIBUTING.md

 > You can now hack in the cloned repository of `api-platform-admin`.

-#### Running Admin through Storybook
+#### Running Admin Through Storybook

-If you don't have an existing API Platform application, or don't want to use `yarn link`, you can run and visualize the admin through Docker and [Storybook](https://storybook.js.org/).
+If you do not have an existing project, you can contribute by visualizing directly the changes you made the sources through [Storybook](https://storybook.js.org/).

-This development stack consists of two containers:
+This development stack consists of two Docker containers:
-- `pwa`: containing the `<Admin>` sources and Storybook
+- `pwa`: containing the `<Admin>` sources and Storybook;
-- `php`: holding the API sources
+- `php`: holding the API sources.

+Additionally, this method allows testing the integration between Api-platform and the `admin` component by writing stories, scenarios and tests.

 Install everything: